Difference Between a Vegan Diet and a Whole Food Plant Based Diet + the Best Plant Based Mac and Cheese, Hands Down

 There are times that I indulge in a greasy Chinese meal – it happens!
 I am FAR from perfect.
 But when it does happen, I wake up the next morning and get back on track with a huge green juice for breakfast, miso soup for lunch, and lemony chickpea salad for dinner.
 It’s not about perfection.
 It’s about taking baby steps to a healthy lifestyle that will stick.

 I created Clean Food Dirty Girl because I want everyone armed with the information that Dr. Campbell (and others like him) have put out into the world.
-Because when we’re armed with knowledge we can make the very best choices for ourselves and our family.
+Because when we’re armed with knowledge we can make the very best choices for ourselves and our families.
 And when we have support, it’s even easier.
 That’s why our private Facebook group is the best group out there.
 Whether you’re Vegan or just starting on your whole food plant based diet, we’re here for you.

 I will leave you with a recipe that proves that eating truly healthy does not have to be bland or boring.
 This plant based mac and cheese recipe is the mother of all plant based mac and cheese recipes.

 If you prefer to make this in your Instant Pot, check out my 5-minute Instant Pot version here.